mjohanning99/beakandlens.com/gallery.md

 ---
 layout: gallery
-title: Equipment
+title: Photo Gallery
-heading: My equipment
+heading: Photo Gallery
-subtitle: Some more in-depth information about me!
+subtitle: All of my favourite photos!
 separator: PHOTOS

-intro: Welcome to the about page!
-Here you will find some more in-depth information about myself and this website.
-If you are confused as to the design of the website, you will also find some answers here!
+intro: You have reached the photo gallery.
+Here you will find an endlessly scrolling page full of my favourite photos.
+These aren't ordered in any particular way.
+Simply continue scrolling until you reach the end if you wish to see all of my favourite photos!
 permalink: /gallery/
 ---